Oracle Java Licensing and Audit FAQ Guide

 - Limited Time: Over time, Oracle may phase out even renewals of the old model.
 Eventually, everyone might have to transition to employee metrics upon contract expiration.

 - ULAs or Enterprise Deals: Some companies had enterprise agreements that include Java (Java could be included in an Unlimited License Agreement, for example).
-Those are case-by-case, but generally, new broad agreements will likely use the new metric, too.
+Those are case-by-case, but generally, new broad agreements will likely also use the new metric.

 In summary, unless you’re grandfathered in under a prior deal, the choice of metric isn’t yours – Oracle moved Java to a subscription model based on employees.
 If you’re on an old metric and it’s advantageous, try to renew it as long as possible, but be prepared for Oracle to eventually push a transition.